fraserclaire/seq-visualizer/README.md

 # seq-visualizer
-Components for building an interactive webpage to visualize transcriptomic sequencing data
+Guide for the Compilation of Components for building an interactive webpage

+- Use case: Visualize Transcriptomic Sequencing data

 ## Interactive website to generate publication-ready figures